Oomappenninu Uriyadappayyan: Plot

-Bobby (Jayasurya) is an impoverished mute who earns a living by painting billboards for his boss (Cochin Haneefa).
-While painting, he falls in love with Gopika (Kavya Madhavan), a rich girl who cannot hear or speak and lives with her father (Sai Kumar) and interpreter (Kalpana).
+Bobby is an impoverished mute who earns a living by painting billboards for his boss.
+He falls in love with Gopika, a rich girl who cannot hear or speak and lives with her father and interpreter.
 She attends a show performed by Bobby and his friends.
-Gopika begins to fall in love with Bobby once she learns that he is also a mute.
-But in order to win Gopika's admiration, Bobby pretends he can speak and puts on a show in front of Gopika's interpreter.
+Gopika feels affection for Bobby once she learns that he is also a mute.
+However, to win Gopika's admiration, Bobby pretends he can speak and puts on a show in front of Gopika's interpreter.
 Believing that Bobby can speak, Gopika finds her affection for him waning.
-She eventually learns the truth that Bobby cannot speak and falls in love with him again.
-Unfortunately, Gopika is betrothed to Shyam (Indrajith), a rich young man, whom she hates.
+She eventually learns that Bobby cannot speak and falls in love with him again.
+Unfortunately, Gopika is betrothed to Shyam, a rich young man, whom she hates.
 Since Gopika's family is against her relationship with Bobby, they elope.

-Shyam's family sends Chellappa (Rajan P. Dev), a police officer, to kill Bobby and bring back Gopika.
-Meanwhile, Gopika and Bobby hide with a street performing group led by Moopan (Mala Aravindan), but are eventually found by Chellappa.

-When Chellappa captures Bobby and Gopika, he brings them both back to a hut near a cliff edge, where he beats Bobby unconscious and tries to rape Gopika.
+Shyam's family sends Chellappa, a police officer, to kill Bobby and bring back Gopika.
+Meanwhile, Gopika and Bobby hide with a street performing group led by Moopan, but are eventually found by Chellappa.
+He brings them both back to a hut near a cliff edge, where he beats Bobby unconscious and tries to rape Gopika.
 When Gopika knocks Chellappa out, she finds Bobby lying on the floor covered in blood.
 Thinking he is dead, she decides to walk up to the cliff by the house and jump off.
 Gopika's family arrives and sees her walking up the cliff and shouts at her to stop.
-Since Gopika is deaf, she is not able to hear their shouting and continues walking.
+Since Gopika is deaf, she is unable to hear their shouting and continues walking.
 Bobby wakes up and sees Gopika walking up the cliff.
 He runs after her and tries to shout but she does not hear him.
-To get Gopika's attention, Bobby picks up a lemon he finds on a nearby trident and throws it at her; she turns around and sees Bobby.
+To get Gopika's attention, Bobby picks up a lemon he finds on a nearby trident and throws it at her.
+She turns around and sees him.
 Gopika runs towards Bobby and they embrace.